gtanczyk/genaicode/docs/tasks/advanced_llm_prompt.md

 6. Consider the implementation challenges:

    - What are the most significant technical hurdles in implementing these strategies?
-   - How might these strategies need to be adapted for different AI models (e.g., vertex-ai-claude vs chat-gpt)?
+   - How might these strategies need to be adapted for different AI models (e.g., vertex-ai-claude vs openai)?

 7. Think about future scalability: